Until Dawn (film): Critical response

 Benjamin Lee of The Guardian gave Until Dawn three stars out of five.
 He commended the film for being "made with some skill and enlivened by a strong troupe of young actors", further complimenting the main cast for being "likable and committed".
 He described the film as "well-staged and entirely inoffensive", adding that it was certainly better than other recent horror films like The Monkey and The Gorge, though it "drastic[ally]" lacked the "IQ and ambition" of Sinners.
 IndieWire's Alison Foreman gave the film a grade of B−, writing that although it "betrays" the video game, the film was an "inventive experiment with pops of explosive humor that manage to seriously entertain".
 She remarked that she would have preferred for the film to be marketed with an original title, because Until Dawn worked best as a "full-blown horror spoof" and had few similarities with the game of the same name.

 Various critics praised cast member Ji-young Yoo and her character Megan in particular.
 Bloody Disgusting's Meagan Navarro wrote that in the main cast, "the only one who comes close to a distinct personality is Ji-young Yoo's Megan".
 Elisabetta Bianchini of Yahoo News described Megan as the most interesting character in the main cast, adding that "you feel her emotional journey more so than you do for even the lead character, Clover."
 Likewise, Empire's Harry Stainer commended Yoo in his review of the film, writing, "Ji-young Yoo stands out as Megan, the group's psychic, and appears to be having more fun than anyone else on screen."

+The film was nominated for Best Adaptation at the Game Awards 2025 but lost to The Last of Us season 2.